phil-grayson/SexFindR/docs/source/kmerGWAS.rst

     python plink_to_abyss_kmers.py most_significant_fugu_assoc.txt fugu_plink_abyss_input.txt

 If your output does not match the example above, you might need to change the index positions in the python script to correctly grab the k-mer and the p-value columns (given different ``plink`` versions).
+This input file is then run through ABYSS to assemble small contigs.

 .. code-block:: console